-In addition to this policy, all employees working directly with children will read and understand Part One and Annex B of Keeping Children Safe in Education (KCSIE) 2024.

-All employees will receive appropriate safeguarding and child protection training on induction this will be refreshed annually taking into account current key learning points and trends from serious case reviews and local current and emerging issues and trends.
-In addition, all employees will receive safeguarding and child protection updates (for example, via email, e-bulletins and employee meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively

-- Whistle blowing procedures will be covered in our whole employee training so that employees know what to do if they have concerns relating to safeguarding practice within the school - The DSL and any deputies will undergo training to provide them with the knowledge and skills required to carry out the role.
+- All staff working directly with children will read and understand Part One and Annex B of Keeping Children Safe in Education (KCSIE) 2024. - All staff members will receive safeguarding and child protection training on induction this will be refreshed annually. - All staff will receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively - Whistle blowing procedures will be covered in whole staff training so that staff know what to do if they have concerns relating to safeguarding practice within the school - The DSL and any deputies will undergo training to provide them with the knowledge and skills required to carry out the role.
 The training will be updated every two years.
-Deputies will be trained to the same level as the DSL In addition, they will update their knowledge and skills at regular intervals and at least annually - The Trust through the Headteacher will ensure that all employees undergo safeguarding and child protection training at induction.
+Deputies will be trained to the same level as the DSL In addition, they will update their knowledge and skills at regular intervals and at least annually - The Trust through the Principal will ensure that all staff members undergo safeguarding and child protection training at induction.
 The training will be regularly updated.
-Induction and training will be in line with advice from the local safeguarding partnerships - Exeter House School will ensure that at least one person on any appointment panel will have undertaken safer recruitment training - The Designated Teacher appointed to promote the educational achievement of children in care will undergo appropriate training - The DSL will undertake relevant PREVENT awareness, PREVENT referral and in turn will provide training, advice and support to employees on protecting children from the risk of radicalisation.
-Employees will complete appropriate training, this will include Prevent training using quality assured provision such as the Government Online Prevent E-training learning package. - Online and internet safety training for employees will be integrated, aligned and considered as part of the overarching safeguarding approach

-• All governors receive training about safeguarding and child protection (including online safety) at induction, which is regularly updated.
+Induction and training will be in line with advice from the local safeguarding partnerships - Connex will ensure that at least one person on any appointment panel will have undertaken safer recruitment training - The Designated Teacher appointed to promote the educational achievement of children in care will undergo appropriate training - All staff members will complete appropriate training, this will include Prevent training using quality assured provision such as the Government Online Prevent E-training learning package.
+The DSL will also complete Prevent referral training and in turn will provide training, advice and support to staff on protecting children from the risk of radicalisation. - Online and internet safety training for staff will be integrated, aligned and considered as part of the overarching safeguarding approach - All governors receive training about safeguarding and child protection (including online safety) at induction, which is regularly updated. - All proprietors of independent settings will receive training on safeguarding and child protection (including online safety) at induction, which is regularly updated.